MSMetzger/ThreadSketch/README.md

 # threadSketch

-__threadSketch__ was created with the goal to develop a solution that helps upcoming programmers to learn and understand congruent programming in Java.
+_threadSketch_ is a Java library to support learning, teaching and understanding of congruent programming by sketching an illustration of the execution of all active Threads and their interactions __after runtime__.

-__threadSketch__ is a Java library to support learning congruent programming by sketching an illustration of the execution of all active Threads and their interactions __after runtime__.
+_threadSketch_ was created with the goal to develop a solution that helps upcoming programmers to learn and understand congruent programming in Java.

-__threadSketch__ supports the a learning by doing approach to congruent programming:
+_threadSketch_ supports a learning by doing approach to congruent programming:

-##### You play around with congruent Java code, __threadSketch__ shows you how it executed.
+##### You play around with congruent Java code, _threadSketch_ shows you how it executed.

 ### How can threadSketch help me?
 Having troubles understanding the execution of Java code that contains multiple Threads?
-__threadSketch__ shows you exactly what the
+_threadSketch_ shows you exactly what the

 ### Is threadSketch hard to use?
 Nope!
-We want to help you learn congruent programming in Java, so we will not make learn more complicated stuff to use __threadSketch__!
+We want to help you learn congruent programming in Java, so we will not make learn more complicated stuff to use _threadSketch_!

-ThreadSketch is made to be as close to common congruent programming in Java as possible.
+_threadSketch_ is made to be as close to common congruent programming in Java as possible.
 Code [Threads](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) and [Runnables](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html).
-as you know them, follow [four simple steps](four-steps) and __threadSketch__ draws a post-execution diagram that helps you understand how your code was executed.
+as you know them, follow [four simple steps](four-steps) and _threadSketch_ draws a post-execution diagram that helps you understand how your code was executed.

 # Example
 This is a simple HelloWorld example.
 For more complex examples see to [the SimpleThreads Example](#simple-threads-example) and the [example code](https://github.com/MSMetzger/ThreadSketch/tree/master/examples/examples).